Perspective | The Republican convention messed with something more fundamental than logic. It screwed up our sense of time.

 The coronavirus pandemic has scrambled our usual sense of temporality, from the day-to-day expectations of being busy, keeping appointments and enjoying weekends, to the larger sense of the year having an orderly progress to it, spring, summer and fall.
 President Trump’s improvisatory politics, his incessant generation of crises and his unwillingness or incapacity to focus and follow through on an agenda have led to 3½ years of dizzying urgency, shifting narratives and a perpetual sense of emergency.

 But time has never seemed so strange as it did during the Republican National Convention.
 Both major political parties have traditionally used the quadrennial party gathering to create a narrative, and narratives come with an inherent sense of time.
-Whether you agreed with and were susceptible to these story line themes — to Ronald Reagan’s “Morning in America” and Bill Clinton’s “Bridge to the 21st century” — they came with implied ideas about how time flows.
+Whether you agreed with and were susceptible to these story line themes — to Ronald Reagan’s “Morning in America” and Bill Clinton’s “bridge to the 21st century” — they came with implied ideas about how time flows.
 The sun had finally come up and a new day was beginning; we would move resolutely forward into a new millennium, and perhaps a new age.

 It was impossible to discern the temporal narrative from the Republican National Convention, a confusion aptly captured by the idea that Trump would make American great, again, again.
 A nation beset by catastrophes — a pandemic, racial tension, ongoing police violence against people of color, massive unemployment, a collapsing economy, two hurricanes, raging wildfires — was threatened by: a catastrophe, if it elected Joe Biden.
 And Biden was proclaimed the once and future master of catastrophes, blamed as both the cause of our current crises (given his previous service as vice president) and the progenitor of yet worse catastrophes if he is elected in November.